icloud-photos-downloader/icloud_photos_downloader/README.md

 ## Experimental Mode

-Some changes added to the experimental mode first before then graduating into main package.
-[Details](EXPERIMENTAL.md)
+Some changes are added to the experimental mode before they graduate into the main package.
+[Details](https://github.com/icloud-photos-downloader/icloud_photos_downloader/blob/master/EXPERIMENTAL.md)

 ## Usage